CurveDocs/curve-docs/docs/crvUSD/pegkeepers/regulator.md

 ### `peg_keepers`
 !!! description "`PegKeeperRegulator.peg_keepers(arg0: uint256) -> address: view`"

-    Getter for all PegKeepers which are regulated by this contract.
+    Getter for the PegKeepers at index `arg0` which are regulated by this contract.

-    Returns: todo
+    Returns: PegKeeper (`address`).

     | Input  | Type      | Description |
     | ------ | --------- | ----------- |